MashoorNEGI/Minor-server/README.md

 # npm i
 to build add dependencies
 # nodemon
 to start the server
-# http
+# .http
 for postman services